thacherT1D/new-angular-curriculum/10 - Building Apps/06 - Simple Interactivity.md

 ## Getting started with simple interactive app in Angular 1 (using components)

-The baseline for having an interactive in Angular requires you to complete at least 4 steps:
+The baseline for having an interactive app in Angular requires you to complete at least 4 steps:

 1. Define and wire up a [**module**](#modules-1)
 1. Define and insert a [**component**](#components-2)